amized/react-sequencer/README.md

 To explain how the sequencer behaves, consider the example above.

 * A sequencer is always in one of your provided states at any time, so when the sequencer is initialized it starts in the first step `initial`
 * The sequencer needs to be started (through the API) to begin sequencing through the steps.
-When this happens the sequencer remains in `inital` for another 100ms.
+When this happens the sequencer remains in `initial` for another 100ms.
 * The sequencer then transitions to `middle` and stays there for 100ms.
-* Finally the sequencer transition to `final` and stays there for 200ms.
+* It then transitions to `final` and stays there for 200ms.
 * After the 200ms is up the sequencer remains in `final` until you reset it.
 Your component will recieve another flag `isComplete` (see below) to indicate the complete state of the sequencer.

-The idea here is that you get a simple, easily-configurable, non-ambiguous state machine and api to control your animation state - and it's totally up to you how you render that state.
-Whether it's through css animation, className animation or use of an external graphics library, you handle that side of things.

 ## Getting started